vladkinoman/just-my-notes/books/best-comics-to-read.md

   >
   > New 52 The Flash volumes 1-5.
 Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
 The art is beautiful and the writing is solid and fun.
 However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

-Best Green Lantern comics: ~~*Green Lantern: Secret Origin*~~, *Green Lantern: Rebirth* and other books in Geoff Johns's Green Lantern Saga, *The Green Lantern* (2018) by Grant Morrison (The Green Lantern Vol. 1: Intergalactic Lawman, The Green Lantern Vol. 2: The Day the Stars Fell).
+Best Green Lantern comics: ~~*Green Lantern: Secret Origin*~~, *Green Lantern: Rebirth*, Blackest Night and other books in Geoff Johns's Green Lantern Saga, *The Green Lantern* (2018) by Grant Morrison (The Green Lantern Vol. 1: Intergalactic Lawman, The Green Lantern Vol. 2: The Day the Stars Fell).

-> I think *The Green Lantern* (2018) by Grant Morrison is the best entry point in 2020 because it is new.
+> I think *The Green Lantern* (2018) by Grant Morrison is the best entry point in 2020 because it is new and short (while).
 Also, this run is chosen as the best DC series in 2019 according to Reddit:
 >
 > > Best DC Series: The Green Lantern (37.1% of the vote)
+>
+> Nonetheless, people recommend reading Geoff Johns's Green Lantern run.
+I'd really like to read <u>Blackest Night</u>, but I found two problems:
+>
+> - There are too many books to read.
+> - All books are sold in omnibuses, but they are too expensive (3 375 грн. ~ $123.73 (the real price on BD is 2 683 грн. ~ $98.36  ~~$141.62~~)).
+>
+> So, one user recommended the following list of essential comics (underlined comics are key for Blackest Night):
+>
+> - <u>*GL: Rebirth*</u>
+> - GLC: Recharge
+> - Green Lantern The Sinestro Corps War Vol. 1
+> - Green Lantern The Sinestro Corps War Vol. 2
+> - Green Lantern: The Sinestro Corps War Vol. 3 – Tales of the Sinestro Corps
+> - ~~*Green Lantern: Secret Origins*~~
+> - Blackest Night
+> - Blackest Night: Green Lantern
+> - Blackest Night: Green Lantern Corps
+> - Blackest Night: Tales of the Corps
+> - Blackest Night: Black Lantern Corps Vol. 1
+> - Blackest Night: Black Lantern Corps Vol. 2
+> - Blackest Night: Rise of the Black Lantern
+> - War of the Green Lanterns as an intro to new 52 state of Lanterns.
+>
+> Another user recommended such comics (underlined comics are key for Blackest Night):
+>
+> <u>*Rebirth*</u>, No Fear, Revenge of the Green Lanterns, Hal Jordan Wanted, <u>Sinestro Corps War</u>, ~~*Secret Origin*~~, Rage of the Red Lanterns, Agent Orange, Blackest Night, Brightest Day.
+>
+> In addition, to avoid confusion, here is the [reading order](https://www.comicbookherald.com/reading-dc-comics/green-lantern-reading-order/), the [link](https://www.amazon.com/Green-Lantern-Geoff-Johns-Omnibus/dp/140125134X/ref=sr_1_1?dchild=1&keywords=Green+Lantern+by+Geoff+Johns+Omnibus&qid=1595278006&s=books&sr=1-1) to the Omnibus Vol.1 on Amazon, the [link](https://www.comixology.com/Green-Lantern-2005-2011/comics-series/268?ref=Y29taWMvdmlldy9kZXNrdG9wL2JyZWFkY3J1bWJz) to the series on ComiXology.

 Best Hellboy comics: nearly all of it is written by Mike Mignola and nearly all of it is worth reading.
 Just start at the beginning with [Hellboy, Volume 1: *Seed of Destruction*](https://www.amazon.com/dp/1593070942) and follow the rest in [suggested reading order](http://www.multiversitycomics.com/annotations/hellboy-reading-order-2019/) (*Conqueror Worm* is the best story arc among them).
 Although, the best option would be to buy omnibuses. *Plague of Frogs* BPRD run is also recommended by people.
 Besides this spin-off, people also recommend these books: *Frankenstein Underground*, *Lobster Johnson*.